-The Participating Securities . . . . .
-Participating securities represent investments in small business investment companies, or SBICs, licensed by SBA pursuant to Section 301 of the Small Business Investment Act of 1958, as amended.
+The Participating Securities Participating securities represent investments in small business investment companies, or SBICs, licensed by SBA pursuant to Section 301 of the Small Business Investment Act of 1958, as amended.
 Depending on whether the issuing SBIC is a corporation or a partnership, a participating security will be issued as either preferred stock or an income bond or as a preferred limited partnership interest by those SBICs that make equity investments in small business concerns.
-A participating security provides, in part, for payment of Prioritized Payments at a specified rate and for payment of the face amount, either at maturity or earlier under the mandatory and optional redemption provisions described in mature on August 1, 2013.
+A participating security provides, in part, for payment of Prioritized Payments at a specified rate and for payment of the face amount, either at maturity or earlier under the mandatory and optional redemption provisions described in this Offering Circular.
+Each participating security in the Pool will mature on February 1, 2014.

-Prioritized Payments on the participating securities in the Pool shall constitute either the payment of dividends on preferred stock, interest on an income bond or a priority return on a preferred limited partnership interest at a rate per annum equal to 5.136%.
+Prioritized Payments on the participating securities in the Pool shall constitute either the payment of dividends on preferred stock, interest on an income bond or a priority return on a preferred limited partnership interest at a rate per annum equal to 4.504%.
 An SBIC is obligated to make such Prioritized Payments only to the extent it has sufficient profits available to make such payments.
 If the SBIC does not make the Prioritized Payment on any Payment Date, SBA will make such Prioritized Payment on behalf of the SBIC under the terms of the SBA guarantee.
-SBA anticipates that it will be called upon routinely to make such Prioritized Payments for the SBICs in the early years of the lives of such of Prioritized Payments under its guarantee over the life of a participating security.
+SBA anticipates that it will be called upon routinely to make such Prioritized Payments for the SBICs in the early years of the lives of such SBICs.
+SBA expects to be reimbursed any amounts paid in respect of Prioritized Payments under its guarantee over the life of a participating security.
 See "Description of the SBIC Program-Participating Securities" herein.